rappasoft/laravel-livewire-tables/docs/misc/actions.md

 ### setActionsCenter

-Displays the Actions above the Toolbar, justified to the center
+Displays the Actions justified to the center

 ```php
     public function configure(): void